Daanvdplas/PIPEX/README.md

 # Pipex

-Mimic the unix pipe mechanism
+Mimic the unix pipe mechanism.

 ## How to run